Satellites of Infinite Rank in the Smooth Concordance Group: Instanton Obstruction to Sliceness

-Now failure of compactness in moduli spaces of ASD connections on manifolds with cylindrical ends occurs only through bubbling or by energy escaping down the ends in the form of broken flowlines for the gradient of the Chern-Simons functional.
-Each of these phenomena require a certain quanta of analytic energy which, for an ASD connection, is given by the integral over $\widehat{X}$ of the integrand defining the Chern-Simons invariant; for points in the moduli space $\widehat{\mathcal{M}}$, the energy is $q/rs(prs-q)$.
-Bubbling cannot occur since this quantity is less than $4$, and the assumptions in \Cref{criterion} guarantee that a sequence cannot diverge to a broken flowline.
-Indeed, the minimal Chern-Simons invariants of $\pm\Sigma_i$ and the lens space boundary components of $W$ shown there provide a lower bound for the amount of energy carried by a broken flowline.
-It follows that the moduli space {\em is} compact, a contradiction which rules out the existence of $X$. \\
+Now failure of compactness in moduli spaces of ASD connections on manifolds with cylindrical ends occurs only through bubbling \cite{Uhlenbeck} or by energy escaping down the ends in the form of broken flow lines for the gradient of the Chern-Simons functional \cite{Floer,Taubes-periodic,MMR,Donaldson}.
+Each of these phenomena require a certain quanta of analytic energy which, for an ASD connection, is given by the integral over $\widehat{X}$ of the integrand defining the Chern-Simons invariant; for points in the moduli space $\widehat{\mathcal{M}}$, the energy is given by $q/rs(qrs-p)$, a quantity determined by the cup-square of the Euler class of $\mathcal{L}$.
+The assumptions in \eqref{criterion} guarantee that bubbling cannot occur (since this quantity is less than $4$), and that a sequence cannot diverge to a broken flow line.
+Indeed, the minimal Chern-Simons invariants of $\pm\Sigma_i$ and the lens space boundary components $L(r,b_0)$, $L(s,b_1)$, $L(qrs-p,b_2)$ provide a lower bound for the amount of energy carried by a broken flow line.
+The first three terms in \eqref{criterion} give lower bounds for the minimal Chern-Simons invariant of these lens spaces.
+It follows that the moduli space {\em is} compact, a contradiction which rules out the existence of $X$.
+See \cite[Section 2.5]{hedden-kirk-2} for more details on the compactness result for $\widehat{\mathcal{M}}$, which relies crucially on Morgan-Mrowka-Ruberman's ``convergence with no loss of energy'' theorem \cite[Theorem 6.3.3]{MMR}. \\

 The following corollary explains how negative definite cobordisms can be used to study linear independence in the $\Z/2$--homology cobordism group.
 Recall that the $\Z/2$--homology cobordism group $\Theta_{\Z/2}$ consists of equivalence classes of oriented $\Z/2$--homology $3$--spheres, where two such are equivalent if they cobound a homology cylinder.
 Addition is given by connected sum.